- About FTRF

 Section 5.
 Executive Director.
 The Executive Director shall be the chief administrative officer of the Foundation in furthering the policies and programs established by the Board of Trustees, and shall have such additional powers and duties as the Board may prescribe.

 Section 6.
 Contracts and Checks.
 The Board of Trustees may authorize any officer or agent of the Foundation to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Foundation.
 Such authority may be general or confined to specific instances.
-All checks, drafts, and other orders for the payment of money, notes or other indebtedness shall require two signatures, to consist of officers of the Foundation.
+All checks, drafts, and other orders for the payment of money, notes or other indebtedness shall require two signatures, to consist of at least one officer or trustee of the Foundation and such other agent of the Foundation as appointed by the Executive Committee of the Foundation.

 Section 7.
 Bonds.
 If the Board of Trustees shall require, all officers and agents of the Foundation responsible for the receipt, custody or disbursement of funds shall furnish bond in such amount and with such surety or sureties as the Board shall approve, conditioned upon the faithful performance of duties, the expense of such bonds to be paid by the Foundation.